vanesa-c/Case-Study/Task 3: Solution Design.md

 - Lead Utilisation Rate = (Leads Accepted / Leads Offered)

 #### Secondary Metrics:
-- Time to Job Acceptance = Time taken for a job to be claimed
+- Time to Job Acceptance = Time taken for a job to be claimed.
+More tradies vying for the same job, may increase competition and cause tradies to take more time to evaluate the oppotunity
 - Customer Satisfaction (CSAT) Score = Impact on customer experience

 ### 2.4 Randomisation & Stratification